 Lets make sure the SSD is exactly as we want it

-- Make sure your EFO or BIOS is set to “Intel Rapid Response Technology” as the SATA/Disk Operation mode
+- Make sure your BIOS is set to “Intel Rapid Response Technology” as the SATA/Disk Operation mode

 - Install and run the software, you will have to reboot after the install.

-- Next we need to check to make sure our SSD is not configured at all in Intel Rapid Storage Technology
+- Next we need to check to make sure our SSD is not configured at all in Intel Rapid Storage Manager software

 - You will receive an dialog about resetting the cache to available.
-Just say yes to the dialog.
+Just say yes.

 - Once we know the SSD is clean of any Intel partitions we need to re-initialize it.

-- open a command prompt and run “diskpart”
+- Open a command prompt and type “diskpart”

 - You will want to select the disk by its disk number that is to the left.

-- to verify you have the right disk type “list disk” and you should see a “*” in the left margin beside your SSD to show it is the one that is selected.
-Make sure you do this to makes ure you have the right disk selected because the next step will wipe the device!!
+- To verify you have the right disk type “list disk” and you should see a “*” in the left margin beside your SSD to show it is the one that is selected.
+Make sure you do this to makes sure you have the right disk selected because the next step will wipe the device!!

 - If you are sure you have the correct disk selected type “clean”